 "The Board should have and disclose in its Code a formal and transparent COMPLIANT Board nomination and election policy includes how the company accepted nominations from minority shareholders.

 Nomination and Succession

-Corporate Governance.

-of MerryMart Consumer Corp., disclosed in the company's Manual on
+of MerryMart Consumer Corp., provides that: disclosed in the company's Manual on Corporate Governance.

-The Code of Corporate Governmence COMPILANT 9 Board pomination and election policy is
+The Code of Corporate Governance COMPLIANT 2.
+Board nomination and election policy is

 may be temporary or permanent,

 basis of the disqualification which

 The suspension is dependent on the

 Directors

 Executive Directors/ Independent

 i.
 Executive Directors / Non-

 G. SUSPENSION

 and Election Policies mentioned.

 follow the procedure for the Selection

 disqualification of a director shall

 qualifications and none of the

 the director subsequently have all the

 The procedure of reinstatement when

-SEC Form - I-ACGR Updated 21Dec2017 Board has a process for identifying the quality of directors that is aligned with the strategic direction of the company. of a director.
+SEC Form - I-ACGR Updated 21Dec2017 Board has a process for identifying the quality of directors that is aligned with the strategic direction of the company. includes an assessment of the effectiveness of the Board's processes in the nomination, election or replacement of a director.
 4. Board nomination and election policy includes how the board shortlists candidates.
-COMPLIANT COMPLIANT 1.
+COMPLIANT COMPE COMPLIANT 1.
 The nomination of the independent director shall be conducted by the Nomination Committee prior to a stockholders' meeting.
 All recommendations shall be signed by the nominating stockholders together with the acceptance and conformity by the would-be nominees.
 For Independent Directors: The election of all Directors is held during each regular stockholders' meeting, unless a vacancy occurred which shall be filled in immediately during a meeting called for the purpose and the person so elected shall serve only the unexpired portion of his predecessor in office.
-For Executive and Non-executive Directors: the quality of directors should be aligned with the strategic direction of the company. effectiveness of the Board's processes and procedures in the nomination, election, or replacement of a director.
+For Executive and Non-executive Directors: the quality of directors should be aligned with the strategic direction of the company. include an assessment of the effectiveness of the Board's processes and procedures in the nomination, election, or replacement of a director.
 In addition, its process of identifying board nomination and election policy that should include how it accepts nominations from minority shareholders and reviews nominated